Updated: May 27

 Analogous colors live next to each other on the color wheel.
 Color combinations using hues with close proximity to one another on the color wheel can create a sophisticated and pleasing harmony.
 Analogous colors are guaranteed to work great together.

-Complimentary colors that are opposite from each other on the color wheel creating strong contrast.
-Complimentary colors are especially pleasing as play up each other’s intensity.
+Complimentary colors are opposite from each other on the color wheel creating.
+They create strong contrast and play up each other’s intensity.
 Complimentary colors are often perceived as soothing as they stimulate different parts of the eye.

 With this basic understanding of color theory, here are things to consider when helping your clients narrow in on their wedding colors.